ParthB21/Parth-s-MARK-1/README.md

 # Parth-s-MARK-1

+## Edit: this repository has been edited after feedback to include the BOM in CSV format and a Top case.

 This is my first hackpad.
 It includes 4 switches, 1 rotary encoder and 1 OLED Display.
 The main MCU is Seeed XIAO RP2040.
 I would like to thank ScottoKeebs for providing some of the symbols and footprints.
 <br> <br><br>
 Descriptions of folders in this repository: